hschott/ficum/README.md

 selector-char  =  ALPHA / DIGIT / "_"
 ```

-A comparsion yields to True if the argument can be processed against the selector defined entity field's value in the following manner:
+A comparsion yields to True if the argument can be processed against the selector defined entity field value in the following manner:

 comparsion | operator       | JPA visitor support | MongoDB visitor support | argument type
 ------     | ------         | ------              | ------                  | ------